Last updated on August 25th, 2021

 Why we like it: Extreme VPR Dressing is water-based and environmentally friendly, providing a shine that will last for months.
 It works as well on car interiors, whether leather, plastic, or rubber.

-Review: Chemical Guys has long been a favorite for car detail, and their VRP dressing is no exception.
+Review: Chemical Guys have long been a favorite for car detail, and their VRP dressing is no exception.
 It goes on dry and works for all services, avoiding slinging, or residue, for a shine that will last for months.
-Chemical guys VRP protects against UV rays and resists cracking, both for your rubber tires and your leather seats.
+Chemical Guys VRP protects against UV rays and resists cracking, both for your rubber tires and your leather seats.
 Also provides your tires, your bumpers, and your door moldings with a long-lasting shine.
 Be aware, as it’s water-based, it may require additional coats if exposed to rain.

 - Made in the USA